pjs902/cmc-browser/README.md

 initial.snap0000.dat.gz
 ```

-On the loading side of things this library augments the Snapshot loading functionality provided by
+On the loading side of things, this library augments the Snapshot loading functionality provided by
 [cmctoolkit](https://github.com/NicholasRui/cmctoolkit).

 Most of this functionality is convenience, like parsing the metallicity from the model name or